Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

   # If not don't add this Define
   SOC_TYPE                       = 2

-# If your SoC has multimple variants define the Number here
+# If your SoC has multimple variants keep this Build Option
 # If not don't add this Build Option
 [BuildOptions.common]
   *_*_*_CC_FLAGS = -DSOC_TYPE=$(SOC_TYPE)